 How much will my treatment cost?

 Every patient is different, at a minimum your first month will cost $575.
 Monthly follow-up visits will be required initially until you are stable and will be charged according to the time needed / fee schedule.
-Most patients who are doing well on their medication can expect their follow-up appointments to take less than 15 minutes.
-The cost of your medication will vary according to your insurance plan if your plan does not cover these medications it is strongly recommended to use GoodRx to find the best cash-pay price.
+Most patients who

 What can I expect during my visit?

 During your first visit, a thorough history will be obtained, you will also have a physical exam and if you had lab work prior to your visit, we’ll also go over the results.
 You’ll have a urine drug test, so we get a full assessment and can formulate the best treatment plan which we’ll discuss thoroughly and address any questions or concerns.
 We will also review important office policies.
-This visit may take up to 90 minutes.
+This visit may take up to 120 minutes.

 How long will I need to stay on Medication